 The painting in Lübeck was replaced by a new one in 1701 and Jacob von Melle wrote down the old text.
 Jacob von Melle was unable to read great parts, but luckily the fragment in Tallinn gives us some of the missing text.
 The two texts complement each other like two pieces from a jigsaw puzzle and some researchers believe that this is not a coincidence - but that the fragment in Tallinn is actually a remnant of the original painting from St. Mary's Church in Lübeck.

-This hypothesis is utterly false, but it keeps popping up in new versions and to disprove it might be as difficult as killing the proverbial hydra.
+This hypothesis is utterly false, but it keeps popping up in new versions.
 Therefore we'll concentrate on the hypothesis as it was originally put forward by Carl Georg Heise in 1937.

 ![]() |